|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add 1 tablespoon of ghee and 3 individual popcorn kernels to a large pot over medium high heat.
-Put the lid on the pot.
+Add 1 tablespoon of ghee and 3 individual popcorn kernels to a large pot over medium-high heat.
+Put lid on pot.

-When you hear the first kernel pop, remove the lid from the pot, add all remaining popcorn and replace the lid.
+When you hear the first kernel pop, remove lid from the pot, add all remaining popcorn, and replace lid.

-Shake the pot periodically until the popping eventually comes to a stop.
+Shake pot periodically until popping eventually comes to a stop.
 Remove from heat.

 Transfer popcorn to a large bowl.

-Add the remaining 1 tablespoon of ghee to the pot.
-Melt the ghee using the residual heat.
+Add remaining 1 tablespoon of ghee to pot and melt, using residual heat.

-Pour the melted ghee evenly over the popcorn and quickly toss it around in the bowl to coat.
+Pour melted ghee evenly over popcorn and quickly toss it around in bowl to coat.

-Sprinkle the fine cinnamon sugar onto the popcorn and toss again.
+Sprinkle fine cinnamon sugar onto popcorn and toss again.
 Adjust seasoning as you see fit.
-Serve immediately.

 - If you don't have ghee, use a high-heat oil such as canola.
 It won't have the same buttery flavor, but won't scorch like regular butter does.